AlanAruFlores/java_principles_dataStructure_And_More/README.md

 # Java
-In this repository we are gonna to see the following topics:
+In this repository wec can see the following topics:
   1. Java Principles
   2. Java DataStructures
-  3. More
+  3. SOLID
+  4. Java Patterns
+  5. Hackerrank's exercises